 The Life-changing Power of Adventure Therapy ThreePeaks Ascent

-At ThreePeaks Ascent, we go beyond traditional therapy and incorporate adventure into the therapeutic model.
-Adventure therapy is healing because it combines the power of nature with the tenacity of one’s own will to achieve success.
+At ThreePeaks Ascent, we integrate structured adventure activities into our residential clinical model as an evidence-based therapeutic tool.
+Therapeutic adventure is healing because it combines the benefits of nature-based therapy with the tenacity of one's own will to achieve success.
 Without challenge, little growth happens.
 Adventure is a unique and dynamic way to break through boundaries and create challenges.

 This article explains how adventure activities at ThreePeaks Ascent contribute to our students' growth and how we use each activity as a catalyst for lasting change.